Shift Work Disorder: Symptoms, Risks & Treatment

 Shift Work Sleep Tips

 As mentioned before, Shift work requires a lifestyle change.
-And to mould your lifestyle around your shift work, the following are some tips to manage sleep, health, and shift work.
+And to mould your lifestyle around your shift work, the following are 10 tips to manage sleep, health, and shift work:

 - Try to keep regularity in your sleep patterns, even on days off.